-- Tofu provides the perfect ‘blank slate’ for soaking up flavors: What is tofu exactly?
+- Tofu provides the perfect blank slate for soaking up flavors: What is tofu exactly?
 Tofu is made of condensed soy milk that is pressed into blocks.
-Raw tofu has zero flavor and a spongy texture but when combined with some seasonings it suddenly can turn savory, ‘meaty’ and wow worthy!
+Raw tofu has zero flavour and a spongy texture but when combined with some seasonings it suddenly can turn savory, “meaty” and wow worthy!

-- No extra steps: You do not have to press tofu to remove extra liquid with my crispy pan fried tofu recipe.
-Just like with my air fryer tofu.
+- Quick and easy: You do not have to press tofu to remove extra moisture with my crispy fried tofu recipe.
+“Ain’t nobody got time for that”.
+It’s ready in 20 minutes.

 Fried Tofu Ingredients

-- Firm or extra firm tofu: You cannot use soft or medium tofu as it will release more water and fall apart.
+- Firm or extra firm tofu: You cannot use soft tofu or medium tofu as it will release more water and fall apart.

 - Soy sauce: I used liquid aminos, you could also use gluten free tamari.